MISTERTAC0H/JavaGameProject/README.md

 TO DO LIST
-make the camera follow character collisions with CobbleStone and Trees
+- make the camera follow character
+- collisions with CobbleStone and Trees
-Fix collision, random jumping around
+- Fix collision, random jumping around
+- enter and exit for DungeonA1
+make it so that when you enter a dungeon you enter where the exit is and exit where the enterance is animate player make entity class
+    weapons, tools, items
+make health and stats for player item bar health bar